ResearchComputing/CUmulus_tutorials/tutorial1/README.md

 * Navigate to: `Project->Compute->Instances`

-* An Instance is just a digital version of a physical computer.
+* Instances are virtual machines that run inside the cloud, more simply: an Instance is just a digital version of a physical computer.
   * Instances can perform almost all of the same functions as a computer, including running applications and operating systems.

 * You are now ready for instance creation! ...